 - The cover illustration portrays Dumbledore with a normal-looking right hand, but the text makes it clear that it is Dumbledore's right hand and arm that are blackened and shriveled, and that are still in such condition at the precise moment depicted by the cover illustration.

 - When Dumbledore and Harry enter Horace Slughorn's house, something "darkly red and glutinous was spattered over the wallpaper."
-Later, when asked what kind of blood it was, Slughorn explains: "On the walls?
+Later, when asked what kind of blood it was, Slughorn explains, "On the walls?
 Dragon...
 My last bottle, and prices are sky-high at the moment."
-However, in OotP, when Hagrid finally returns in Chapter 20, he is nursing his bloodied face with a green-tinged steak of dragon meat.
-"He picked up the steak and slapped it over the left side of his face.
-Greenish blood trickled down into his beard as he gave a soft moan of satisfaction."
+However, in Order of the Phoenix, when Hagrid finally returns in Chapter 20, he is nursing his bloodied face with a green-tinged steak of dragon meat.

 - Slughorn says: "One tiny bottle of Felix Felicis enough for twelve hours' luck.
 From dusk 'til dawn, you will be lucky in everything you attempt."
 But then later, Harry says: "I don't reckon I'll need all of it, not twenty-four hours' worth..."

 - It states: "Malfoy looked rather as he had done the time Hermione had punched him in the face."
-However, in PoA, it says that Hermione "...had slapped Malfoy around the face with all the strength she could muster."
+However, in Prisoner of Azkaban, it says that Hermione "... had slapped Malfoy around the face with all the strength she could muster."

-- In PoA, it states that: "The exam results came out on the last day of term."
+- In Prisoner of Azkaban, it states that "the exam results came out on the last day of term."
 It continues: "Percy had got his top-grade NEWTs; Fred and George had scraped a handful of OWLs each."
 But in HBP, Dumbledore says that the OWL results are expected sometime later today – "today" meaning sometime during the summer holidays, and not while the students are still at Hogwarts.
 It is possible that the exam results aren't released at the same time every year.

 - In HBP, Dumbledore states that Gryffindor's sword is the only relic left of Godric Gryffindor's – but the Sorting Hat belonged to Gryffindor as well.